pipe-cd/pipecd/docs/content/en/docs-dev/operator-manual/control-plane/installation.md

 cat /dev/urandom | head -c64 | base64 > encryption-key
 ```

-### 2. Preparing control-plane configuration file and installing
+### 2. Preparing Control Plane configuration file and installing

-As described at the [architecture overview](/docs/operator-manual/control-plane/architecture-overview/) page, the control-plane's data can be stored in one of the provided fully-managed or self-managed services.
-So you have to decide which kind of [data store](/docs/operator-manual/control-plane/architecture-overview/#data-store) and [file store](/docs/operator-manual/control-plane/architecture-overview/#file-store) you want to use and prepare a control-plane configuration file suitable for that choice.
+As described at the [architecture overview](/docs/operator-manual/control-plane/architecture-overview/) page, the Control Plane's data can be stored in one of the provided fully-managed or self-managed services.
+So you have to decide which kind of [data store](/docs/operator-manual/control-plane/architecture-overview/#data-store) and [file store](/docs/operator-manual/control-plane/architecture-overview/#file-store) you want to use and prepare a Control Plane configuration file suitable for that choice.

 #### Using Firestore and GCS